Get,

 I have observed that Bael fruit has been traditionally used for the management of jaundice.
 Bael contains compounds that help in improving liver function and promoting the elimination of toxins from the body.
 These properties of Bael may support the recovery from jaundice and help in restoring normal liver function.

-Bael has various properties, and it might plays a role to help with many diseases.5 It might possess the potential properties such as:
+Bael has various properties, and it might play a role in helping with many diseases.5 It might possess the potential properties such as:

 • It may act as an antidiarrhoeal agent